 His works have been performed by the Toronto Symphony, The Ohio State University Symphonic Band and Wind Symphony, the Ohio State University Women's Glee Club and the Eastman Wind Ensemble.
 Twelve works have been recorded by ensembles such as the New York Bassoon Quartet, the Aeolian Winds and the German Wind Soloists.

 Recently he released “Making a Bassoon Reed” a two DVD set with a detailed, step-by-step demonstration of the reed making process for beginners or advanced players.
 His publications include musical works, recordings of music, literary works and articles.
 He is the author of the important teaching resources: "Bassoon Reed Making: an Illustrated Basic Method" (Weait, 2008), that has quickly become a standard text in the field, "Bassoon Warmups" (2nd Edition 2010, Emerson) and "Bassoon Strategies for the Next Level", (Weait, 2003).
-His ground-breaking report on vibrato marked him as an authority on the topic.
+His ground-breaking report on vibrato was published in 1977.

 He is a member of the International Double Reed Society, for which he has served as an officer, a competition judge and meeting host and he is a lifetime member of the American Federation of Musicians of the United States and Canada.